 - 1. Students will be able to articulate the importance of having a diverse newsroom. - 2.
-Students will be able to compare and contrast the different types of trolling and targeting that women and journalists of color often face. - 3.
 Students will be able to explain why "parachuting" into communities may lead to less access and trust, and how biases implicit or explicit may impact how stories are covered.